 Mary Stoneman Douglas was an American journalist, author, women’s suffrage advocate, and conservationist.
 She is known for her staunch defense of the Everglades against efforts to drain it and reclaim land for development.
 She died in 1998 at the age of 108 and worked on the everglade restoration until she died.

 #5 Lifelong Learners: Human Beings and Their Place in the Universe

 Human beings are the most remarkable creations on earth.
-They can think, feel, use their creativity and learn throughout their lives.
+They can think, feel, use their creativity, and learn throughout their lives.
 Animals, birds, and insects can certainly think and feel but their abilities to create fall short of what a human can do.

 If we studied the planets, we would find that our universe is immense and humans are but a small dot in comparison.
 But, in terms of what we can accomplish, the possibilities are endless and more expansive than the universe!

-Point #6: Book Titles to Inspire Learning
+#6 Lifelong Learners: Book Titles to Inspire Learning

 Begin today.
 Make a goal to become a lifelong learner.
 Inspire your children to do the same.
 Strive to learn something new every day.
 And as you do so, watch how you weave a legacy of learning for future generations!